katsinskyd/memory-game/README.md

 ## 52-Card Memory Game
-That's 104 cards total!
-(For now.
-104 is a lot)

 ### Rules
 Click on cards to flip them
 Matching a pair adds points to your total score equal to the value of the cards times the score multiplier
-Matching the same suit in a row adds a point to the score multiplier, so try to get a good combo!
+Matching the same suit/color in a row adds a point to the score multiplier, so try to get a good combo!

 Non-numbered card values:
 A = 1